RussTracy/Git-It-Done/README.md

 # Git-It-Done

-Week 6: Server-Side API's

-## Description

 This site was designed to enhance my skills using Server-Side APIs.
+GitHub search site that allows users to find open issues by github user or by topic.

 ## Built With